Sophia's Fall Explained by John Lamb Lash

 Both are represented by erotic imagery.
 Apparently the mode of perceiving the world most compatible with the highest attainment of pure awareness is erotic and sensuous, but not necessarily sexual.

+So what's the difference?
+And how does the distinction between erotic and sexual bear on our quest to participate in the Dreaming of Gaia?
 For those who click on www.coco-de-mer.co.uk for some minutes of titillation via video streaming from the grey void of cyberspace, there is certainly no such distinction, but for those who would have their moments of extreme delight in physical embodiment, conjoined with Gaia, the difference may be a survival issue.

 The Coco de Mer is a highly erotic object, but not necessarily a sexual object.
 Sexual allure is a special case of erotic impact.